tomaae/homeassistant-portainer/README.md

 ## Configuration

-When setup is done, it is possilbe to cunfigure custom attibutes for each entry via `Configuration -> Integrations -> Portainer -> Configure`.
+After setup, you can configure custom attributes and options for each Portainer entry via `Configuration -> Integrations -> Portainer -> Configure`.

-List of supported custom attibutes:
+### Supported options:

+- **Check update**: Enable or disable the update check feature (see above for details).
+- **Update check time**: Set the hour of day for the daily update check.
-- "Health check" - Checks if the container is running correctly by executing a defined command.
+- **Health check**: Checks if the container is running correctly by executing a defined command.
-- "Restart policy" - Defines how and when the container restarts after stopping.
+- **Restart policy**: Defines how and when the container restarts after stopping.

 ![Configuration](https://raw.githubusercontent.com/tomaae/homeassistant-portainer/master/docs/assets/images/ui/options.png)